jpsthecelt/plutoraGuiPy/README.md

     '-f', action='store' dest='field_names_file' - 'name of file containing field-names'
     "--gui", default=True - 'store_true'

-The credentials from the credentials file are used to log into Plutora.
+The credentials from the credentials-init-file are used to log into Plutora.

-	1.20.17-jps
+	1.24.17-jps